DJBarnes/django-adminlte2-pdq/docs/source/authorization.rst

 the scenes and is only recreated in this package in order to add the magic of automatic sidebar node rendering.

-When using this decorator on a function view, if the user in not logged in, the user will not be able to access this View nor will they see a sidebar menu entry that maps to this View.
+When using this decorator on a function view, if the user is not logged in, the user will not be able to access this View nor will they see a sidebar menu entry that maps to this View.
 However, if the user is logged in, they will see the sidebar link and have access.